-The project will develop resources for educators and adult learners that help build self-confidence, support lifelong learning, contribute to the development of 21st Century skills and encourage exchange of expertise and practice across the community and informal learning spaces such as libraries, museums and science centres.
+The project developed resources for educators and adult learners that helped build self-confidence, supported lifelong learning, contributed to the development of 21st Century skills, and encouraged the exchange of expertise and practice across the community and informal learning spaces such as libraries, museums, and science centres.

 RESOURCES